Imagine that 6 out of 10 calls you make end up being successful…

-Imagine that each of your clients is pleased with a quality of calls that you make.
+Each of your clients is pleased with the quality of the calls that you make…

-Imagine that selling over the phone is fun and easy to do.
+And selling over the phone is fun and easy to do…

 How to do it?

-Now, let’s focus on one of the most important factors – the cold calling script.
+Now, let’s focus on one of the most important factors – cold calling scripts.

 Thus you should do everything to improve the quality of your cold calling script.

 - Why cold calling scripts are so important

 - How to build the best cold calling scripts

 - Sales objections in your cold call script